AlienKevin/elm-rust-template/README.md

 ## Build Rust into WebAssembly
 In the project root:
 ```
-wasm-pack build
+cargo watch -i .gitignore -i "pkg/*" -s "wasm-pack build"
 ```
+This should continuously watch for Rust code changes and compile the new version into WebAssembly.

 ## Install web dependencies
-First, you need to be in the `www` directory:
+Open another terminal and navigate to the `www` directory:
 ```
 cd www
 ```